-- 81.1 This Article 81 applies to a written resolution which is signed or confirmed electronically by the minimum number of Directors required to make a Directors' meeting or a meeting of a committee quorate.
-This kind of resolution is just as valid and effective as a resolution passed by those Directors at a meeting or committee meeting which is properly called and held. - 81.2 The resolution can be passed using several copies of a document, if each document is signed by one or more Directors, or agreement is confirmed by each Director electronically.
+81.1 This Article 81 applies to a written resolution which is signed or confirmed electronically by the minimum number of Directors required to make a Directors' meeting or a meeting of a committee quorate.
+This kind of resolution is just as valid and effective as a resolution passed by those Directors at a meeting or committee meeting which is properly called and held.

+- 81.2 The resolution can be passed using several copies of a document, if each document is signed by one or more Directors, or each Director confirms their agreement electronically.
 These copies can be sent electronically.
 A resolution is not adopted unless the minimum number of Directors to make the meeting or committee meeting quorate have signed it or confirmed their agreement electronically. - 81.3 A resolution signed by an alternate director need not also be signed by the person who appointed them.
-Also, a resolution signed by the person who appointed an alternate director need not also be signed by the alternate director in that capacity. - 81.4 A written resolution will be valid when it is signed by the last Director. - 81.5 The resolution can take the form of a letter, (as long as it is in writing) be in electronic form or by any other way the Directors may approve.
+Also, a resolution signed by the person who appointed an alternate director need not also be signed by the alternate director in that capacity. - 81.4 A written resolution will be valid when it is signed by the last Director. - 81.5 The resolution can be: - (a) in the form of a letter; - (b) in electronic form (as long as it is in writing); or - (c) in any other way the Directors may approve.